Crystal Clarke: Career

 Clarke played Tina Argyll in the 2018 mini-series adaptation of Agatha Christie's Ordeal by Innocence.
 In 2019, she began starring as Miss Georgiana Lambe in the ITV and Masterpiece adaptation of Jane Austen's novel Sanditon.
 Lambe is the only black character written by Austen.
 In 2022, she played Magali in The King's Daughter.
-She had a role in Sam Mendes' Empire of Light.
+The same year, she appeared in Sam Mendes' Empire of Light.
+In 2023, she played Amber (Ruby) Bradfield in Blindspot, a four-part UK series.